Mental Health Facilities Larimer County, CO

 Summitstone Health Partners

-Summitstone Health Partners is a mental health facility in Larimer County, CO, located at 2001 South Shields Street, Suite G, 80526.
-Summitstone Health Partners provides outpatient treatment and partial hospitalization/day treatment.
-Summitstone Health Partners provides behavior modification, activity therapy and group therapy to seniors 65 or older, young adults and adults.
-Summitstone Health Partners also supports people with serious mental illness, clients referred from the court/judicial system and veterans.
-Some other services available at Summitstone Health Partners include supported employment, vocational rehabilitation services and supported housing.
+Summitstone Health Partners is a mental health facility in Larimer County, CO, located at 114 Bristlecone Drive, 80524.
+Summitstone Health Partners provides outpatient treatment and telemedicine/telehealth.
+Summitstone Health Partners provides individual psychotherapy, trauma therapy and behavior modification to seniors 65 or older, children / adolescents and young adults.
+Summitstone Health Partners also supports people with PTSD, people with serious mental illness and people with trauma.
+Some other services available at Summitstone Health Partners include court-ordered outpatient treatment, mentoring/peer support/consumer-run services and chronic disease/illness management.

 Learn More